-AT has worked with KiwiRail to keep Aucklanders moving during its Rail Network Rebuild (RNR) - the upgrade of the rail network across Tāmaki Makaurau one stage (1-8) at a time over the next three years, to be completed by the time the CRL opens.
+AT is working with KiwiRail to keep Aucklanders moving during its Rail Network Rebuild (RNR) one stage (1-8) at a time over the next three years, to be completed by the time the CRL opens.
 The RNR involves lifting rails and sleepers, replacing foundations and improving drainage before putting the sleepers and rail back down again.

 Six train stations were closed during Stage 1 (16 January to 19 March) from Remuera to Onehunga.
-During Stage 2, five stations on the Eastern Line are closed between Britomart and Otahuhu until January 2024 and rail replacement buses are operating.
+During Stage 2, five stations on the Eastern Line are closed between Britomart and Otahuhu until January 2024, and rail replacement buses are operating.
 The remaining stages will be completed one section at a time over the next three years.